-Press the Measure button on the front panel or touch Measure > Menu to open the dialog box.
+Press the Measure button on the front panel or touch Measure>Menu to open the dialog box.

-- A. Enable/disable measure - B. Set the mode of measure: Simple or Advanced.
-"Simple" shows the specified basic measurement parameters of the selected channel.
-In "Advanced" mode, the measurement parameters can be added one by one as needed - Measure configuration: gate, amplitude strategy, threshold, and display mode - D. Clear all the selected measurements - E. Select measurement parameters - F. Tools including Trend, Track, and Measure Cursor - G. Turn on or off statistics - H. Statistics settings: count limit, AIM limit, reset statistics, and histogram
+- A. Enable/disable measure

+- B. Set the mode of measure: Simple or

+Advanced.
+"Simple" shows the specified basic

+measurement parameters of the selected

+channel.
+In "Advanced" mode, the

+measurement parameters can be added oneby-one as needed

+- Measure configuration: gate, amplitude strategy, threshold and display mode

+- D. Clear all the selected measurements

+- E. Select measurement parameters

+- F. Tools including Trend, Track and Measure

+Cursor

+- G. Turn on or off statistics

+- H. Statistics settings: count limit, reset statistics and histogram